 In this presentation Landon Phillips, Multimedia Specialist of the Technology and Learning team outlines how to transform weak, bland or boring PowerPoints into effective, memorable, and powerful presentations.
 Drawing from his years of experience working in advertising, he goes over the importance of visual communication, managing quantity of content, and techniques on keeping viewers engaged.
 Resources for his presentation may be viewed here.

 "Faculty Speaker Series: "Peer Instruction with Classroom Response Systems"

 This session introduced faculty to the concept of peer instruction in their courses, large and small.
 Peer Instruction engages students as both learners and teachers, ensuring mass participation instead of passive consumption.
 Dr. Morrison modeled some best practices in peer instruction using classroom response technology and provided space to discuss applications in individual contexts.
 Dr. Morrison's presentation can be viewed here.

 Sakai 2.9 Upgrade

 Courses (powered by Sakai) received an upgrade, allowing faculty members to benefit from several significant improvements.
 Better browser support, a new look and feel, and several other new powerful features are all now at faculty member's disposal.
-If you are interested in learning more about the upgrade, or using Courses in general, click here for more information.

 Tech Learn Presents an Introduction to Prezi